The accreditation program is a voluntary means of quality assurance and peer evaluation focusing on international standards for guided canyoneering.

-Benefits to accredited programs include:
+Benefits for your accredited program include:

 - Demonstrating to the general public and land management agencies that your program meets or exceeds industry standards; a substantial advantage when attracting clients and students.